-- Receive money from most countries around the world.
+- You can receive money from most countries around the world.

 How Long it Takes to Receive Currency with ANZ Bank

-Depending on the country you’re receiving money from, the currency exchange provider the sender is using and the currency that you’re exchanging from, funds will normally be deposited into your bank account within two working days.
+Depending on all of this, funds will normally be deposited into your bank account within two to five working days.

 - Payable outside Australia — $50 per item + costs